 Exhibition

-In the village of Eslava there is an exhibition with some of the most representative objects discovered during the excavations.
-Eslava is only an 8-minute drive from the Roman city.
-This exhibition will remain open until 2024 and can be visited on Saturdays and Sundays until the end of December 2023 for €5 per person.
-Advance reservations are required to visit the exhibition.
-In addition, it is possible to purchase a “pack” for €6.50 per person, where a tour includes both the ruins and the exhibition.
+The village of Eslava is home to an exhibition featuring some of the most representative objects discovered during the excavations.
+Eslava is just an 8-minute drive from the Roman town.
+This exhibition can be visited on Saturdays and Sundays.
+To visit the exhibition, advance booking is required.
+In addition, there is the possibility of buying a "pack", where a tour includes both the ruins and the exhibition.
 For more information, click here.

 Some objects from this exhibition can also be seen in it virtual museum.